1918

 2016

-KWV is named as the Highest Ranked South African Wine Brand in Drinks International’s World’s Top 50 Most Admired Wine Brands.
+Drinks International names KWV as the Highest Ranked South African Wine Brand in the World’s Top 50 Most Admired Wine Brands.

 2018